This chapter has been published in the book

 of Socrates very seriously even though Xenophon

-himself might not have understood and presented all of Socrates'
+might not have understood and presented all of Socrates'

 depth and complexity.